Cobatsu/Group-Chat-App/README.md

 # Group-Chat-App
 This application allows users to create rooms and have conversations.
 I built this application to improve my GraphQL and Apollo skills.
 I believe that I had many valuable expreiences on the GraphQL-Apollo structure during development of this application.
+I used Graphql subscribers for socket connections.

+* Users can create and delete rooms.
+* Users can create, delete, reply and update the messages.
+* Users can see unread messages.

 # Images